 Prior to joining the FCC, Chelsea was a Senior Research Analyst at Kellogg, Hansen, Todd, Figel & Frederick in Washington, DC.
 She holds a B.A. from the College of William & Mary.

-Sean Spivey serves as Senior Counsel to the Broadband Data Task Force at the Federal Communications Commission.
+Sean Spivey serves as Senior Counsel and Chief of Staff to the Broadband Data Task Force at the Federal Communications Commission.
 In this role, Sean provides legal and policy guidance to the Task Force on matters related to implementation of the Broadband DATA Act and the Commission’s Broadband Data Collection.

 Sean joins the Task Force from the Wireless Telecommunications Bureau, where he currently serves as an Assistant Bureau Chief.
 He previously served as Wireless and International Advisor to former FCC Chairman Ajit Pai and Legal and Policy Advisor in the Wireless Telecommunications Bureau.
 Prior to joining the Commission, he was a Senior Associate in the Washington, D.C. office of Hogan Lovells US LLP, where he focused on telecommunications matters.
 He also worked at the Competitive Carriers Association and a law firm in Houston, Texas.